VElysianP/FinalCIS599ProgressivePhotonMapping/README.md

 //the corresponding pixel of the hitpoint
     Point2i pixel;
 //the hitpoint position in world coordinate in the scene
+//if there is no hitpoint in the scene, the position would be Point3f(-INFINITY)
     Point3f position;
 //the number of photons
     int numPhotons = 0;
 //the number of new Photons
     int numNewPhotons = 0;
-//the color to color the exact pixel finally
+//the direct lighting color
     Color3f color;
 //the tempColor storage for flux correction
     Color3f newColor = Color3f(0.0f);